 Public leadership must always be held in trust.
 The privileges that we hold today must never be equated with lifetime mandates.
 Individuals who have been called to serve must truly approach their tenure with an element of humility and a commitment to decisiveness.
 In these uncertain times, people cannot afford many apologies.
 Who knows what new challenge lurks around the corner?

 I have often been asked what prompted me to establish the ALA Model African Union (ALAMAU) in 2013.
 Truthfully, I cannot take sole credit for the idea.
-The bottom line is that I was inspired by the passion of the young people whom I found… Read More »Why I Established The ALA Model African Union
+The bottom line is that I was inspired by the passion of the young people whom I found at African Leadership Academy when I arrived in August 2012.
+So, let’s rewind.
+I was… Read More »Why I Founded The ALA Model African Union

 Louise Linton was incredibly reckless with her memoir, and she deserves all the criticism that her book will get.
 In attempting to justify herself, she wrote on Twitter that “I wrote with the hope of conveying my deep humility, respect and appreciation for the people of Zambia…” No, you did not!
 You disparaged, belittled and disrespected Zambia.
 You perpetuated the exact same stereotypes of Zambia and the rest of Africa that little white saviours like you have publicized over many generations.